Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds: Introduction

-On the other hand, Ito Stochastic Differential on manifolds can be developed independently using the idea of Ito-Bundle presented in Yuri Gliklikh's book \cite{gliklikh2011global}.
-As per this approach, if a manifold is equipped with a connection, then it is possible to describe an Ito SDE on the manifold.
-The highlight of the book is the description of Ito Equation on manifolds using in Belopolskya-Daletskii form (section 7.3 of \cite{gliklikh2011global}), which can be exploited for numerical computations.
-Yet another approach is that of Stochastic development and anti-development, mainly due to David Elworthy et.al., that can be found in chapter 2 of \cite{hsu2002stochastic} or in \cite{elworthy1982stochastic}.
-However, we do not consider any of these approach here.
+In the book \cite{gliklikh2011global}, Ito SDEs on manifolds are developed using the idea of Ito-bundle.
+As per this approach, if a manifold is equipped with a connection, then it is possible to describe an Ito SDE on the manifold as a section of the Ito-bundle.
+The key highlight of the book is the description of Ito Equation on manifolds using the Belopolskya-Daletskii form (section 7.3 of \cite{gliklikh2011global}), which can be exploited for numerical computations.
+Yet another approach is that of Stochastic development and anti-development, that can be found in chapter 2 of \cite{hsu2002stochastic} or in \cite{elworthy1982stochastic}.
+However, we do not consider this approach here.

-We consider the Schwartz's approach or the so called Intrinsic SDEs.
-The description of Intrinsic SDEs on manifolds depend on Schwartz morphism that can morph semi-martingales from source manifold to a semi-martingale on the target manifold.
-If we consider the source manifold as $\mathbb{R}^{p}$ with $(Y_t)$ as a semi-martingale on $\mathbb{R}^{p}$, then the Schwartz morphism will morph a semi-martingale $Y_t\in \mathbb{R}^{p}$ into a semi-martingale on some target manifold, $M$.
-However, the problem remains in the construction of the Schwartz morphism.
-Schwartz addressed this problem by constructing the Schwartz morphism using a map $F:\mathbb{R}^{p}\to M$ that gives the semi-martingale $F(Y_t)$.
-An approach based on 2-jets is presented in presented in \cite{armstrong2018intrinsic}, in which the authors have constructed the Schwartz morphism using functions of type $F:\mathbb{R}^p\times M \to M$.
-Although, the authors have shown that their approach is useful in numerical computations, we feel that there is a scope of having yet another approach of constructing Schwartz morphism that not only helps in numerical computation but also make coordinate invariant way of analysis easier.
-In this manuscript we present a way of constructing a Schwartz morphism that morphs the process $(t,W_t)\in \mathbb{R}^{p+1}$ into a semi-martingale on $M$.
-In particular, our focus is on construction of Schwartz morphism using regular Lagrangians.
+In the Schwartz's approach or the so called \textit{Intrinsic SDEs}, the description of Intrinsic SDEs depend on Schwartz morphism that can morph semi-martingales from a source manifold to a semi-martingale on the target manifold.
+If we consider the source manifold as $\mathbb{R}^{p}$ with $(X_t)$ as a semi-martingale on $\mathbb{R}^{p}$, then the Schwartz morphism will morph the semi-martingale $X_t\in \mathbb{R}^{p}$ into a semi-martingale on some target manifold, $M$.
+As per Schwartz's approach, if there is a map $F:\mathbb{R}^{p}\to M$ then it is possible to obtain Schwartz morphism that morphs the semi-martingale $Y_t\in \mathbb{R}^{p}$ into the semi-martingale $F(Y_t)\in M$.
+However, very often we do not have the function $F:\mathbb{R}^{p}\to M$.
+Hence, the problem remains in the construction of the Schwartz morphism.
+In this article we focus on constructing Schwartz morphisms that morphs the process $(t,W_t)\in \mathbb{R}^{p+1}$ into a semi-martingale on $M$.
+This has been considered as example in chapter 1 of \cite{rossi2022rough}, wherein the author has demonstrated that both Ito-bundle formulation of SDE and Stratonovich SDE can be reformulated as Schwartz's Intrinsic SDE.
+Conversion formulae between Ito-Stratonovich-Intrinsic SDEs are also given.
+An approach based on 2-jets is presented in \cite{armstrong2018intrinsic}.
+This approach can be interpreted as construction of the Schwartz morphism using 2-jets of $F:\mathbb{R}^p \to M$.
+The authors have focused on construction of iterative schemes that can be used for numerical computation of the solution.